shahx95/grammarly-for-developers/examples/assertion-endpoint-node/README.md

-# Trusted authentication server (node.js)
+# Assertion Server (Node.js)

 This server is provided to help developers experiment with trusted authentication.
 The goal is not to provide a fully production-ready server to secure your existing Grammarly implementation.

-The code in this directory provides an example Node server that generates valid assertions for the Grammarly Text Editor SDK's trusted authentication.
+The code in this directory provides an example Node.js server that generates valid assertions for the Grammarly Text Editor SDK.

 ## Getting Started

-You will first need to retrieve a private key in the JWK format.
+You will first need to retrieve a private key in JWK format.
 You can do this by navigating to your app in the [Grammarly Developer Hub](https://developer.grammarly.com/apps), selecting Trusted Authentication, and then clicking **Generate new key**.